 — HI-FRUCTOSE MAGAZINE

-Troy Brooks is a contemporary painter.
-His images of elongated female subjects in film noir settings have been globally recognized as signature works in the modern pop surrealist movement, with exhibitions in Paris, Berlin, London, New York, Los Angeles, San Francisco, Toronto, Montreal and Australia.
-In 2018 he relocated from Toronto to a 19th century bank in the historic Ontario town of Wallaceburg, turning it into his main studio work space.
+Troy Brooks is a contemporary Canadian figurative painter.
+His images of elongated female subjects in film noir settings have become signature works in the modern pop surrealist movement, with exhibitions in New York, Paris, Berlin, London, Los Angeles, San Francisco, Toronto, Montreal and Australia.
+In 2018 he relocated from Toronto to the historic town of Wallaceburg Ontario, after purchasing a 19th century bank and turning it into his main studio work space.

-My mother took up watercolour painting around the time I was born.
-My earliest memories are drawing beside her easel in the living room.
-I usually drew the women I saw in the old black and white movies that played on TV in the afternoons.
-When I started school I found a big book in the library of classic film with beautiful stills of some of the women I’d been drawing from the TV.
-This began a life long passion of classic Hollywood studio photographers.
-I made thousands of sketches from every cinema book of vintage stills I could find.
-From the silent era through to the 50’s.
-This was my training in the visual arts.
-Everything I learned about light, shadow, composition and narrative was from the photographers of the studio era.
-Eventually, by the time I started creating my own characters with oil paint, that vintage cinematic style was baked into my technique.
-I went through a painful and expensive trial and error period in which a distinct style surfaced through my ignorance of more traditional approaches.
-As I never saw work in fine art galleries similar to what I was doing, I assumed it would never be taken seriously in that world.
-Then one day, while visiting a friend’s loft in Toronto, I saw a large print on the wall by a pop surrealism artist named Lori Earley.
-That was when I discovered there was a contemporary art movement that I already unknowingly belonged to, although it hadn’t reached Canada.
-I soon managed to get my first proper gallery show in 2009, and then my first large scale solo exhibition, “VIRAGO” in 2010.
+My first drawings were sketches of the women I saw in black and white movies when I was two years old.
+My mother used to paint still life watercolors in the afternoon.
+Sometimes I could evade nap time if I sat quietly, drawing beside her easel.
+She usually had an old movie playing while she worked.
+I was captivated by the women in those films and that’s all I wanted to draw.
+As I got older, I discovered classic Hollywood studio photographers like George Hurrell and spent hours in the library drawing from giant books of Hollywood stills.
+I sketched images from the silent era through to the 50’s.
+I became fixated on the caustic way atmosphere was used as part of the story telling.
+This was my only training in the visual arts.
+Eventually, by the time I started creating my own scenes and characters, that vintage cinematic style was baked into my technique.
+By learning on my own, a distinct style surfaced through my ignorance of more traditional approaches.
+In all my years of visiting galleries, I’d never seen anything remotely similar to the particular hybrid of genres that made up my work.
+I assumed it would never be taken seriously in the world of fine art.
+So I looked for work in illustration.
+Then one day, while visiting a friend’s loft in Toronto, I saw a large print on the wall by a pop surrealism artist.
+That was when I discovered there was a contemporary art movement that I unknowingly belonged to, although it hadn’t reached Canada.
+I soon managed to get my first proper gallery show in 2009, and then my first large scale solo exhibition VIRAGO in 2010.
 After the surprising success of that show I was able to focus completely on my work.
 Since then my paintings have been shown in galleries and museums around the world.

 “Brooks has garnered an international reputation for his disproportioned “girls,” a continuing body of work that revolves around female characters who assert their strength, glamour, danger, or apathy toward the viewer through a detailed visual language, Ultimately revealing complicated relationships to power.”